japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 = MapOutputTrackerMaster

-*MapOutputTrackerMaster* is the xref:scheduler:MapOutputTracker.adoc[MapOutputTracker] for the driver.
+*MapOutputTrackerMaster* is the scheduler:MapOutputTracker.md[MapOutputTracker] for the driver.

 A MapOutputTrackerMaster is the source of truth of <<shuffleStatuses, shuffle map output locations>>.